Polyglot (book): London Polyglot

-The last great polyglot is Brian Walton's (London, 1654-1657), which is more complete in various ways than Le Jay's, including, among other things, the Syriac of Esther and of several apocryphal books for which it is wanting in the Paris Bible, Persian versions of the Pentateuch and Gospels, and the Psalms and New Testament in Ethiopic.
+The last great polyglot is Brian Walton's (London, 1654-1657).
+This is more complete in various ways than Le Jay's, including, among other things, the Syriac of Esther and of several apocryphal books for which it is wanting in the Paris Bible, Persian versions of the Pentateuch and Gospels, and the Psalms and New Testament in Ethiopic.
 Walton was aided by able scholars and used much new manuscript material.
 His prolegomena and collections of various readings mark an important advance in biblical criticism.
-It was in connection with this polyglot that Edmund Castell produced his famous Heptaglott Lexicon (two volumes folio, London, 1669), a monument of industry and erudition even when allowance is made for the fact that for the Arabic he had the great manuscript lexicon compiled and left to the University of Cambridge by William Bedwell.
+It was in connection with this polyglot that Edmund Castell produced his famous Heptaglott Lexicon (two volumes folio, London, 1669), a monument of industry and erudition even when allowance is made for the fact that for the Arabic translating, he had used the great manuscript lexicon compiled and left to the University of Cambridge by William Bedwell.
+The six volume work was funded by public subscriptions.

 The liberality of Cardinal Ximenes, who is said to have spent half a million ducats on it, removed the Complutensian polyglot from the risks of commerce.
 The other three editions all brought their promoters to the verge of ruin.

 Subsequent polyglots are of little scholarly importance, the best recent texts having been confined to a single language; but at least into the early 20th century many biblical students still used Walton and, if it was available, Le Jay.

 Genoa psalter

-The numerous polyglot editions of parts of the Bible include the Genoa psalter of 1516, edited by Agostino Giustiniani, bishop of Nebbio.
+The numerous polyglot editions of parts of the Bible include the Genoa psalter of 1516, also known as the Octaplum Psalter, as it showed eight languages; this was edited by Agostino Giustiniani, bishop of Nebbio.
 This is in Hebrew, Latin, Greek, Aramaic, and Arabic, and is interesting from the character of the Chaldee text, being the first specimen of Western printing in the Arabic writing system, and from a curious note on Christopher Columbus and the discovery of America on the margin of Psalm xix.